FiliTol/FiliTol.github.io/_posts/2024-06-04-make-it-useful-stupid.md

 simply keeping them as a long-term value reserve and fiat economy edge.

-I've come to the conclusion that *spending bitcoin* is considered an unpopular opinion at best, stupid at worse, thus with very very few bitcoin users are willing to consistently move their funds to spend them in the real economy (even provided the opportunity to buy them back).
-This tendency is usually justified by recalling the **Gresham Law**, whereby the *bad money* tends to be flow in the real economy and be spent way before the **good money**.
-The reason for it is that economic agents are willing to free themselves from bad store of value and keep the good store of value money in their pockets.
-Very rational indeed.
+I've come to the conclusion that *spending bitcoin* is considered an unpopular opinion at best, stupid at worse, with very very few bitcoin users willing to spend their funds in the real economy (even provided the opportunity to buy them back).
+This tendency is usually justified by recalling the **Gresham Law**, whereby the *bad money* is supposed to be spent before the **good money**, because economic agents are willing to free themselves from bad store of value and keep the good store of value money in their pockets.

-This is rather understandable and makes the tendency of not spending bitcoin even a justifiable attitude.
+This is rather understandable and makes the tendency of not spending bitcoin a justifiable attitude.
 At the end of the day, if you buy the idea of the *digital gold*, you should realize that fiat currency tends to be devalued throughout the decades, whereas store of value assets tend to not be devalued because of various properties.

-I've no issue with this approach to bitcoin spending.
+I've no issues with this approach to bitcoin spending.
-Nonetheless, in my opinion, spending bitcoin is the only way to increase its adoption and make it *actually useful*.
+Nonetheless, in my opinion, spending bitcoin is the only way to boost its adoption and make it *actually useful*.
+Holding an asset *to the moon* with your *diamond hands* is not going to create value in the economy, is not going to make the ecosystem grow.
+It's supposedly making your bags a bit larger only if *the others* out there actually use the asset for its properties, claiming their sovreignty and thus enhancing possible future purchasing power.
+Still, you don't have *purchasing power* if you don't *purchase* stuff.

 ## First movers and sats-payable services